Bharti Kher: Selected works and themes

-The Skin Speaks a language not its own (2006) is one of her most famous and talked about work.
+The Skin Speaks a language not its own (2006) is one of her numerous work.
 It is a sculpture that represents a life size female elephant made from fiberglass and adorned by numerous bindis.
 This sculpture combine two of the most common symbols of Indian tradition (bindi) and the Hindu religion (the elephant).
 This sculpture can be seen as the archetype of India.